 Assimilation efficiency response to intake depends on the element

 At the nutrient level, organisms better absorb all of the eight tested chemical elements at low intake rates.
 Under a certain threshold, very low intake rates could theoretically result in a decrease in elemental assimilation efficiency (Burian et al., 2020), owing to limitations in other nutrients, but such peaks were not visible in our data.
 However, the reduction of intake did not affect the assimilation of the various elements equally.
 The assimilation of some nutrients was more sensible to food restriction than others, indicated by greater slopes, whereas the maximal assimilation also varied, indicated by the different average predictions (fig. 3).
 Some minerals exist as free ions and are readily absorbed through channels and pumps in the gut (Rajendran et al., 2018).
-Our data demonstrate that both K and Na are indeed highly assimilated at low intake rates (fig.3).
+Our data shows that both K and Na are indeed highly assimilated at low intake rates (fig.3).
 However, an increase in intake rate drastically reduces the assimilation of Na, and Ca is poorly assimilated at all intake rates (fig.3).
 This suggests that maximal assimilation of these ions is not required at all intake rates and that adaptive assimilation may play a role in regulating the input of these cations, which are crucial in maintaining chemical osmosis and appropriate signalling (Bradley, 2009; Clapham, 2007; Naikkhwah and O’Donnell, 2012).

 By contrast, other elements occur in complex molecular contexts, such as C, N, P and S, which are found in proteins, carbohydrates, nucleic acids, phytates, and secondary metabolites.
 Some of these compounds are refractory to digestion, (e.g. complex carbohydrates, phytates (Huang et al., 2009; Martin, 1983)), and this may hinder the proper assimilation of these elements, as the lesser slopes of these elements suggest.
 This challenging digestion might explain the lower enhancement of C, P and S assimilation efficiencies at low intake rates.
 The different slopes among elemental assimilation efficiencies show that relative assimilation efficiencies vary between pairs of elements.
 This means that food restriction will modify the stoichiometry of assimilation, and subsequently egestion fluxes, therefore affecting the interactions between nutrient cycles.